fluxionary/minetest-ethereal/README.md

 #### Fishing api

-The mod provides and older fishing api, basically is `ethereal.add_item(fish, junk, bonus)`, several examples are at the documentation of [api.txt](api.txt) file.
+The mod provides a fishing api, basically is `ethereal.add_item(fish, junk, bonus)`, several examples are at the documentation of [api.txt](api.txt) file.

 ## Changelog